The Jones Sewing Machine Company

 For some reason, many of

-the sewing machine patents he patented were in his brother’s name,
+the sewing machine patents that William Jones patented were in his brotherís name,

 counterparts and competitors.

-Chadwick was one of the strikers at the Platt Brothers Engineering Works in Oldham.
+Thomas Chadwick had been one of the strikers at the Platt Brothers Engineering Works in Oldham.
 The strike was a turning point in British sewing machine history.